 - 1- Ship Name/Hull Number: Indicate ship name and hull number of the location of the walk thru. - 2- Location: Indicate location where ship is moored or docked, i.e. name of contractor facility or pier at Naval Base or Station. - 3- Date: Indicate date of when the log was put into service.
-New log will be used each day. - 4- Log Sheet #: Indicate the log number by keeping a running total throughout the availability. - 5- Company/Command: Indicate Company/Command conducting the hot work (i.e. prime contractor, sub-contractor, AIT, RMC, ship's force). - 6- HW Coordinator: Indicate by printing legibly the name of the Hot Work Coordinator responsible for managing HW authorization forms. - 7- HW Authorization Form Serial Number: Indicate the serial number of the hot work notice for the hot work commencing. - 8- Start Time: Indicate the start time of the hot work to commence for each shift. - 9- HW Coordinator Signature: Signature of the Hot Work Coordinator affirming requested hot work authorization forms will be worked each shift. - 10- End Time: Indicate the end time of the hot work for each shift.
-End Time: Indicate the end time of the hot work for each shift. - 11- HW Coordinator Signature: Signature of the Hot Work Coordinator affirming hot work has ended and space is in a safe condition. - 12- HW Location: Compartment number and noun name of location where HW will be accomplished.
+New log will be used each day. - 4- Log Sheet #: Indicate the log number by keeping a running total throughout the availability. - 5- Company/Command: Indicate Company/Command conducting the hot work (i.e. prime contractor, sub-contractor, AIT, RMC, ship's force). - 6- HW Coordinator: Indicate by printing legibly the name of the Hot Work Coordinator responsible for managing HW authorization forms. - 7- HW Authorization Form Serial Number: Indicate the serial number of the hot work notice for the hot work commencing. - 8- Time Released: Indicate the time HW Coordinator releases the HW Authorization Form to HW Supervisor. - 9- HW Coordinator Signature: Signature of the Hot Work Coordinator affirming requested hot work authorization forms will be worked each shift. - 10-End Time: Indicate the time the HW Supervisor reports to the HW Coordinator that HW has ended. - 11- HW Coordinator Signature: Signature of the Hot Work Coordinator affirming hot work has ended and space is in a safe condition. - 12- HW Location: Compartment number and noun name of location where HW will be accomplished.